Spodymun/ros2-lidar-explorer/README.md

 > ⚠️ If the build fails, fix the errors or retry `colcon build` after cleanup.

 ## 🚀 Launch & Visualization

+> ⚠️ Don’t do this if you are using a Pi!!!
+I’m serious, mine did nearly explode.

 ### 1. Start the RealSense D415